davidcole1340/Team30_Recap/source.md

 <div class="row">
   <div class="row-left">
 .left[
+- Brief was set to be within 5% of the true value
 - Voltage and Current within 1%
 - Power within 5%
   - Not as accurate as we would have liked
 ]
   </div>
   <div class="row-right">